top of page

 Artist Bio

-Alia Montijo is a distinguished performer, creator, and arts leader based in Chicago, Illinois, with international recognition for her contributions to the fields of dance, choreography, and screendance.
+Alia Simon Montijo is a distinguished performer, creator, and arts leader based in Chicago, Illinois, with international recognition for her contributions to the fields of dance, choreography, and screendance.
 She holds a BFA in Dance and Arts Administration from The Ohio State University and an MFA in Choreography from Jacksonville University.

 Throughout her career, Alia has performed professionally with esteemed companies including Dance Avondale Collective, The Joel Hall Dancers, Thodos Dance Chicago (guest artist), Inaside Chicago Dance, and Eisenhower Dance Detroit.
 From 2014–2018, she served as Artistic Director of Noumenon Dance Ensemble, earning both local and national acclaim for her bold and evocative choreographic work.
 She has also collaborated independently with celebrated visual artist Nick Cave in his acclaimed production Here/Hear, and her performance work spans stage, screen, and experimental film.
 Visit her IMDb page for more information.